authxt/Neve/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to [open an issue](https://github.com/redyf/Neve/issues) to report problems, suggest improvements, or submit pull requests to add new features to Neve.
+Feel free to [open an issue](https://github.com/thapasijan17/Neve/issues) to report problems, suggest improvements, or submit pull requests to add new features to Neve.

-## License

-This project is licensed under the [MIT License](LICENCE).
-See the LICENSE file for more details.

 ## Support

 Encountered an issue or have a question?
-Visit our [Issue Tracker](https://github.com/redyf/Neve/issues) or message me on Discord, my username is **redyf**.
+Visit our [Issue Tracker](https://github.com/thapasijan17/Neve/issues) or message me on Discord, my username is **redyf**.

 Happy coding!